-There are many platforms for doing web development, so why should you choose Clojure over other options?
+Many platforms are available for doing web development, so why should you choose Clojure over other options?

 Well, consider those options.
 Many popular platforms force you to make tradeoffs.
 Some platforms lack performance, others require a lot of boilerplate, and others lack the infrastructure necessary for real-world applications.